Evavic44/Hashnode-blog/cl3ycsqtk00ss4snv42tk0aar.md

 ![Add Author Name](https://cdn.hashnode.com/res/hashnode/image/upload/v1654177368308/K3bxViKpn.png align="left")

 ### Screenshot
-Visit the portfolio website and take a screenshot of the homepage, drag and drop it into the screenshot column.
+Visit the portfolio website and take a screenshot of the homepage, and drag and drop it into the screenshot column.
 Please, before adding the screenshot, use services like [tinypng.com](https://tinypng.com) or [compressor.io](https://compressor.io) to optimize the image sizes.

 ![gif showing the screenshot being dragged and dropped on the project README](https://cdn.hashnode.com/res/hashnode/image/upload/v1650495714252/NSLTPxLxe.gif)